» Resource Discovery

 generate_state- Provide this flag to import the discovered resources into a state file along with the Terraform configuration

-Note: The compartment export functionality currently supports discovery of the target compartment.
-The ability to discover resources in child compartments is not yet supported.
+Notes: * The compartment export functionality currently supports discovery of the target compartment.
+The ability to discover resources in child compartments is not yet supported. * If using Instance Principals, resources can not be discovered if compartment_id is not specified

 » Generated Terraform Configuration Contents